 The cost to close a limited company depends on whether the company is solvent or insolvent.
-If you’re insolvent and need to close a company that has debts, the cost is £2,995 plus vat.
+If you’re insolvent and need to close a company that has debts, the cost is £1,995 plus VAT.

-If you’re company is solvent and you want to close your company tax efficiently it can be considerably cheaper, at a cost of £995 plus vat.
-There are additional costs too like disbursements and statutory bonds for each, which usually amount to around £300 but this depends on the debt/asset value.
+If your company is solvent and you want to close it efficiently, it can be considerably cheaper, at a cost of £995 plus vat.
+There are additional costs, such as disbursements and statutory bonds for each, which usually amount to around £300, but this depends on the debt/asset value.

 If you have decided it is the right time to close a limited company, there are many things to take into consideration.

-From whether your company is solvent or insolvent.
-How you should close the limited company to what costs you will incur.
-Company directors have a lot to think about.
+From whether your company is solvent or insolvent, to how you should close the limited company to what costs you will incur, company directors have a lot to think about.

-To help, Clarke Bell have put together this article explaining how much it costs to close a limited company and what the process involves, to help make the process that little bit easier.
+Clarke Bell has put together this article explaining how much it costs to close a limited company and what the process involves, helping you make sense of what it takes to close a company.